braheezy/hangman/README.md

 - [ ] Allow users to change theme :art:
     - Port the current color code definitions to some type of config file (YAML?)
     - Read the file at runtime
-- [ ] Build and distribute binaries :construction:
+- [x] Build and distribute binaries :construction:
-    - [ ] Provide build instructions for eager beavers
+    - [x] Provide build instructions for eager beavers
-    - [ ] Make binaries and add to Releases
+    - [x] Make binaries and add to Releases
-    - [ ] CI/CD everything above
+    - [x] CI/CD everything above
 - [ ] Decide if implementing a scalable Difficulty mode is worth it

 ## More
 Light mode support :partying_face:

 ![demo](./assets/light-demo.png)

+## Contributing
+Please contribute!
+For small things, please fork and open a PR.
+For large changes, please submit an Issue first.